devmi/jmess-jack/README.md

 JMess can save an XML file with all the current [Jack Audio](http://jackaudio.org/) connections.
 This same file can be loaded to connect everything again.
 The XML file can also be edited.
 It also also has the option to disconnect all the clients.

 ## Download and Installation ##
-There is a Linux and a Mac OS X version of JMees.
+There is a Linux and a Mac OS X version of JMess.
 To install just download, uncompress, and follow the instrunctions on `INSTALL.txt`.

 ## Using JMess ##